MSGW2018/A6/knowledge-generation/crowdsourcing.md

 2. *Crowdfunding*:
 Crowdfunding gives people the opportunity to get fundings for a specific project by a large group of people.
 Everyone can publish a project for which he or she needs funding and other users can contribute to the projects by donating money.
 One example for crowdfunding is the website [Kickstarter](https://www.kickstarter.com/).
 Every kind of project can be published - from gadgets to movie projects.
 3. *Crowdsourced design*:
-Crowdsoucred designs are projects that are founded for a large group of people to design something (for exmaple a website or an app).
+Crowdsoucred designs are projects that are founded by a large group of people to design something (for exmaple a website or an app).
 An example for a crowdsourced design is the ["Rally Fighter car"](http://www.rallyfighterusa.com/) - designed by a [community](https://www.hongkiat.com/blog/what-is-crowdsourcing/).

 ## Pros and Cons of crowdsourcing ##